 We can use the echo command and a feature called command output redirection to create simple text files.
 We will discuss command output redirection in more detail later in the tutorial.
 Command output redirection uses the > operator to take the output from one command and "redirect" it to a file.
-The following commands will create a new file named ece4750-tut1.txt that simply contains the text "Computer Architecture".
+The following commands will create a new file named ece2400-tut1.txt that simply contains the text "Computer Systems Programming".

-% echo "Computer Architecture" > ece4750-tut1.txt
+% echo "Computer Systems Programming" > ece2400-tut1.txt